stefanvstein/testify/README.md

 This tool is heavily influenced by Cognitects Transcriptor library, which evaluates repl files in a similar fashion, which is not regular clojure source files, that your favorite dev environment already understand.

+# Options

+The run- functions takes a optional map of options:

+`:test-comment` is a var of the macro used as test comment default value `#'repl-test/test-comment`.
+It can be changed to make selective runs in the same namespace.

+Note that run-eval-all will evaluate the whole file representing the name space into a new anonymous namespace.
+If the optional test comment macro is defined here, it will most likely not match that when defined in test-comment option.
+Just put additional test-comment definitions in antorher namespace when using run-eval-all.

+`:new-classpath?` is a boolean telling whether each test-comment should run in a new class-loader, so that locally defined types are ommited after each test comment.
+This is set for `run-as-use` and `run-eval-all`.

+`:keep-ns-on-exception?` is a boolean that when set ommits removing any tear-off name space on thrown exception.
+Can be used to investigate circumstances

+The other options `:execute-case`, `:current-case`, `:case-executed?`, `:forms`, `:there-is-more-form`, `:context` and `:remove-ns` are used internally and is subject to change

 # License
 Eclipse Public License, same as Clojure. https://www.eclipse.org/legal/epl-v10.html